Andrettin/Wyrmsun/readme.txt

 - Added Slug (graphics by b_o).
 - Added Blood Bat and Dread Bat (graphics by b_o).
 - Goblin Spearmen now have a bonus against cavalry, but have lower normal damage.
-- Added voiceovers for the gnomes.
+- Added voiceovers for the gnomes (by Brian Jennings).
 - Added new sounds for when a worker is repairing/building (by Wildfire Games).
 - Rats will now sometimes be hiding within tree stumps.
 - Units now make a sound when stepping.